 How do you balance safety and efficiency?

-“Ask Approach” recently had the chance to talk with Steve Heist, safety director, about a variety of workplace safety topics.
+“Ask Approach” recently had the chance to talk with Steve, a professional safety consultant, about a variety of workplace safety topics.
 Here’s our first interview with Steve — look for more to come in the next few weeks!

 Ask Approach: One question we get from our employers is, “How do we take care of workplace safety and still get the job done?”